raagvitech/rapidmart/README.md

-# FlashMart - Quick Commerce Website
+# RapidMart - Quick Commerce Website

-FlashMart is a full-stack quick commerce platform designed to provide a seamless online shopping experience.
+RapidMart is a full-stack quick commerce platform designed to provide a seamless online shopping experience.
 The website is built using modern technologies like Next.js, shadcn component library, MongoDB, Firebase, and Stripe for handling payments.

-## Deployment
-The project is deployed and live at [FlashMart](https://your-live-site-link.com).
-It is hosted on Vercel for optimized performance and scalability.

-## Test User Credentials
-To experience the platform, you can log in using the test credentials below:

-- **Email**: test_user_1@gmail.com
-- **Password**: test_user_1

 ## Features
 - **Product Browsing**: Users can easily explore products categorized for quick navigation.